 - Download the latest Flutter plugin .jar file from Sonar-Flutter GitHub releases

-- Download plugin form this link : Sonar-Flutter GitHub releases.
+- Download plugin from this link : Sonar-Flutter GitHub releases.

 - Copy the downloaded .jar file